-- any taxes, duties, assessments or other governmental charges imposed solely because at any time there is or was a connection between the holder and Mexico, other than being a holder (or beneficial owner) of the notes or, receiving payments, of any nature, on the notes or enforcing rights under the notes; - (ii) any taxes, duties, assessments or other governmental charges imposed solely because the holder or any other person fails to comply with any certification, identification or other reporting requirement concerning the nationality, residence, identity or connection with Mexico of the holder or any beneficial owner of the note, if compliance is required by law, regulation or by an applicable income tax treaty to which Mexico is a party and which is in effect, as a precondition to exemption from, or reduction in the rate of, the tax, assessment or other governmental charge and we have given the holders at least thirty (30) calendar days' notice prior to the first payment date with respect to which such certification, identification or reporting requirement is required to the effect that holders will be required to provide such information and identification; - (iii) any taxes, duties, assessments or other governmental charges with respect to a note presented for payment more than thirty (30) days after the date on which the payment became due and payable or the date on which payment thereof is duly provided for and notice thereof given to holders, whichever occurs later, except to the extent that the holder of such note would have been entitled to such additional amounts on presenting such note for payment on any date during such 30-day period; - (iv) any estate, inheritance, gift or other similar tax, assessment or other governmental charge imposed with respect to the notes; - (v) any tax, duty, assessment or other governmental charge payable otherwise than by deduction or withholding from payments on the notes;

-- (vi) any payment on a note to a holder that is a fiduciary or partnership or a person other than the sole beneficial owner of any such payment, to the extent that a beneficiary or settlor with respect to such fiduciary, a member of such a partnership or the beneficial owner of the payment would not have been entitled to the additional amounts had the beneficiary, settlor, member or beneficial owner been the holder of such note; - (vii) any tax, assessment or governmental charge that would not have been imposed but for a failure by the holder or beneficial owner (or any financial institution through which the holder or beneficial owner holds any note or through which payment on the note is made) to comply with any certification, information, identification, documentation or other reporting requirements (including entering into and complying with an agreement with the Internal Revenue Service) imposed pursuant to, or under an intergovernmental agreement entered into between the United States and the government of another country in order to implement the requirements of, Sections 1471 through 1474 of the Internal Revenue Code as in effect on the date of issuance of the notes or any successor or amended version of these provisions, to the extent such successor or amended version is not materially more onerous than these provisions as enacted on such date; and - (viii) any combination of the items in the clauses above.
+- (ii) any estate, inheritance, gift, transfer or similar tax, assessment or other governmental charge imposed with respect to the notes, - (iii) any Taxes imposed solely because the holder or any other person having a beneficial interest in the notes fails to comply with any information, documentation or other reporting requirement concerning the nationality, residence for tax purposes or identity of the holder or any beneficial owner of the note, if compliance is required by statute, rule, regulation, officially published administrative practice of the taxing jurisdiction or by an applicable income tax treaty, which is in effect, to which Mexico or any other Relevant Jurisdiction is a party, as a precondition to exemption from, or reduction in the rate of, the tax or other governmental charge and we (or the relevant Guarantor, if applicable) have given the holders at least 60 days' notice that holders will be required to provide any such information, documentation or reporting requirement, - (iv) any Taxes payable otherwise than by deduction or withholding from payments on the notes, - (v) any Taxes with respect to such note presented for payment more than 30 days after the date on which the payment became due and payable or the date on which payment thereof is duly provided for and notice thereof given to holders, whichever occurs later, except to the extent that the holders of such note would have been entitled to such Additional Amounts on presenting such note for payment on any date during such 30 day period, - (vi) any payment on the note to a holder that is a fiduciary or partnership or a person other than the sole beneficial owner of any such payment, to the extent that a beneficiary or settlor with respect to such fiduciary, a member of such a partnership or the beneficial owner of the payment would not have been entitled to the Additional Amounts had the beneficiary, settlor, member or beneficial owner been the holder of the note, and - (vii) any combination of the items in the clauses above.

-The limitations on our obligations to pay additional amounts described in item (ii) above will not apply if the provision of information, documentation or other evidence described in item (ii) above would be materially more onerous, in form, in procedure or in the substance of information disclosed, to a holder or beneficial owner of a note, taking into account any relevant differences between applicable U.S. law and Mexican law, regulation or administrative practice, than comparable information or other reporting requirements imposed under U.S. law (including any applicable income tax treaty to which Mexico is a party and which is in effect), regulations and administrative practice.
+The limitations on our obligations to pay Additional Amounts stated in item (iii) above will not apply if (a) the provision of information, documentation or other evidence described in such item (iii) would be materially more onerous, in form, in procedure or in the substance of information disclosed, to a holder or beneficial owner of a note, taking into account any relevant differences between U.S. and Mexican law, rule, regulation or administrative practice, than comparable information or other reporting requirements imposed under U.S. tax law (including the United States-Mexico income tax treaty), regulation and published administrative practice, or (b) with respect to taxes imposed by Mexico or any political subdivision or taxing authority thereof or therein, Article 166, Section II, Subsection (a) of the Mexican income tax law (or a substantially similar successor of such Article) is in effect, unless the provision of the information, documentation or other evidence described in the item (iii) is expressly required by statute, rule or regulation in order to apply Article 166, Section II, Subsection (a) of the Mexican income tax law (or a substantially similar successor of such Article), the Company, or the relevant Guarantor, cannot obtain such information, documentation or other evidence on its own through reasonable diligence and the Company otherwise would meet the requirements for application of Article 166, Section II, Subsection (a) of the Mexican income tax law (or such successor of such Article).